paretoman/votekit/src/pages/code_sim.md

 ---

 # Sim Architecture for Voters
 Made a super class, VoterSimList.
-GeoVoters inherits from VoterSimList.
+VoterGeoList inherits from VoterSimList.
 There is no OneVoters because there isn't any additional functionality that OneVoters would need.

 VoterSimList is different from Registrar.
 Registrar just assigns an id.

-An example of a VoterSim is a GeoVoterBasis.
+An example of a VoterSim is a VoterGeoBasis.
 This is an inheritance structure.

 A VoterSim has functionality for a voter that is specific to a simulation.
 Each VoterSim has a voter component.
 The voter component is a VoterShape, for now.
 This voter component is common to all simulations.